Discover more from Sally's Real Life

 Start with a shower warm to comfortably cool.
 Gotta be comfortable.
 Can’t have everyone avoiding showers!
 If you only like HOT showers, go for it.
 For the challenge, you want to work your way up to warm, then to comfortably cool.

 Bathe as usual.
-Every once in a while, take the heat down a tiny notch.
-Stop before you get uncomfortable.
+Every once in a while, you might take the heat down a tiny notch.
+But keep it comfy!

 I have found that over time, I PREFER my showers on the cooler side!

-Once done bathing, take the heat down a notch till it’s cool.
+Once done bathing, take the cold up a notch till it’s cool.
 You don’t gasp but you wouldn’t choose this temperature.
 Stay here 15 seconds.

 Stay here 15 seconds, then done.